Alley gates help tackle many issues including:

 Alley gate keys

-Where there is a need, additional keys will be provided at the same cost as the original key for your family and friends.
-However, these will not be issued to people living outside your block unless they are providing medical or home help or other services – these cases will be dealt with on merit.
+Where there is a need, extra keys will be provided at the same cost as the original key for your family and friends.

 Reporting faults or broken gates